- Understanding the respective major programs

 - promote your ability to think critically, solve problems, and make informed decisions about your future life plans;

 - serve as mentors by providing personal guidance, support, and advocacy; and

 - refer you to additional campus professionals who can also coach you in specific areas of development.

 Contact an Academic Advisor

-- Contact the CBC Advisor (listed in the column to the left) with questions or to schedule an appointment.
+- Contact the CBC Advisor below with questions or schedule an appointment via Trellis.

 - Faculty Advisors for BIOC majors provide advising and approval on independent study, directed research, and senior capstone options.
 Biochemistry faculty can also provide professional and graduate school advising.